-Academic life in Sixth Form is about individual choice and learning beyond the ordinary business of a curriculum.
-Every student creates a programme of four individual elements of study.
-They choose three or four A-levels as the core of their academic work, some taught jointly with Abingdon School.
-Students can then add a St Katharine’s Study option to suit their own academic interests.
+Most of our students create a programme of four individual elements of study.
+You will choose three or four A-levels as the core of your academic work, some taught jointly with Abingdon School, and you can then add a St Katharine’s Study to complement or contrast with your A-level subjects.

 St Katharine’s Study